facebook/facebook-nodejs-business-sdk/README.md

 See the CONTRIBUTING file for how to help out.

 ## License
-Facebook Ads API SDK for NodeJS is licensed under the LICENSE file in the root directory of this source tree.
+Facebook Business API SDK for NodeJS is licensed under the LICENSE file in the root directory of this source tree.
 ```